 A geriatrician is a primary care doctor and also a consultant.

 So if you have a primary care doctor whom you love, but you have a concern about one of the geriatric syndromes, you can ask your primary care doctor for referral to come and see me.
 I will complete my comprehensive geriatric assessment, including cognitive and physical testing, and I will send my report with my recommendations back to your doctor.

 Today we have a lot of surgeries and procedures that prolong life, but what is appropriate?
 If a patient is an older adult and has some memory issues and doesn't want to go through a big surgery or a big procedure, then that's a conversation to have with your geriatrician and your primary care doctor to discuss the goals of care to determine what is the best for each individual patient.

 By David Modica | Published February 14, 2020

-Erika Hutz, D.O., is a geriatrician with Swedish Medical Group.
+Erika Hutz, D.O., is a board-certified internal medicine doctor and geriatrician with Endeavor Health Medical Group.
 Her clinical interests include dementia, geriatrics, incontinence, memory loss, delirium, falls, mobility disorders, polypharmacy, unexplained weight loss and frailty.
 She speaks English and German.